-Do older dogs need exercise?
+Do older pooches need exercise?

 Of course, your vet is the best person to guide you on exactly how much exercise your older dog can comfortably enjoy, but there are lots of great reasons to keep your oldie active, including: